Marshall100W/T-WATCH-V2-Set-Time/README.md

 # T-WATCH-V2-Set-Time
 A simple sketch to set time with the Touch Screen to the T-Watch.
-Inclding Battery info and setting the Brightness.
+Including Battery info and setting the Brightness.

 - Set hour: Touch the lower-right area of the screen.